Dental insurance frequently asked questions (FAQs)

 It’s a good idea to check on the number of dentists near you who are in-network before you buy a dental plan.
 If you already have a dentist, be sure to confirm if he or she is in-network.
 By choosing an in-network provider, you are making dental care more affordable for yourself.

 Many dental plans have no age limit for coverage, so customers of any age can enroll in coverage.
 However, there are plans available specifically geared towards customers around Medicare age that may offer more age-relevant benefits.
+In many states, plans are available for customers age 64 and older that include coverage for hearing aids and exams.

 No individual applying for health coverage through the individual Marketplace will be discouraged from applying for benefits, turned down for coverage, or charged more premium because of health status, medical condition, mental illness claims experience, medical history, genetic information or health disability.
 In addition, no individual will be denied coverage based on race, color, religion, national origin, sex, sexual orientation, marital status, personal appearance, political affiliation or source of income.